 Not All Clouds are Created Equal: Five Characteristics of a True-Cloud Platform

 Cloud-related jargon has taken over much of the tech industry since the term “cloud computing” was popularized in the mid-2000s, but while many technologies claim to be “cloud-enabled” or “cloud-based,” they lack “cloud-native” capabilities.
-Navigating these terms and distinguishing what is or isn’t could-native can benefit insurers by providing them with a clear understanding of what a true cloud platform can bring to the table.
+Navigating these terms and distinguishing what is or isn’t cloud-native can benefit insurers by providing them with a clear understanding of what a true cloud platform can bring to the table.

 An easy way to tell whether a platform is cloud-native is by the amount of manual maintenance it requires.
 Legacy technologies that incorporate elements of cloud technology still require manual update procedures that can often involve hours of downtime and troubleshooting.
 Cloud-native platforms like Socotra update automatically and regularly and require zero downtime.